Wayne N. Aspinall: Biography

 Aspinall was born in Middleburg, Logan County, Ohio in 1896 and moved to Palisade, Colorado in 1904.
 He studied at the University of Denver until World War I, when he enlisted in the armed services (the Air Service of the Signal Corps).
 He returned to DU after his discharge and graduated in 1919.
 After several years of teaching around the state, he enrolled in law school in Denver and graduated in 1925.
 In 1930, he won a seat in the Colorado State House of Representatives, serving as Speaker in 1937 and 1938 before moving to the State Senate from 1939 to 1948.
 He served in World War II as a captain in Military Government during 1943 and 1944 as well.

+Congress

 In 1948, he chose to run for national office, hoping for it to be a stepping stone to Colorado's governorship.
 However, he would stay in the U.S. House for 24 years.

 Living on Colorado's Western Slope defined Aspinall's political ideology.
 His family had traditionally voted Republican, but the party's in-fighting in 1912 between Theodore Roosevelt and William H. Taft disillusioned Aspinall.
 However, despite becoming a Democrat, his rural roots shaped a relatively conservative philosophy.
 He believed in limited federal involvement in western land and water issues; to him, localities could better decide the uses of their resources.
 "When I was young…I lived outside the little town of Palisade, and the townspeople always seemed to call the shots.
 Then I moved to Palisade, and the bigger town of Grand Junction always seemed to call the shots.
 Then I went to the state Legislature, and the Eastern Slope…seemed to call the shots.
 And in Congress, the big metropolitan areas seemed to hold all the marbles."

+Later years

 His service in the U.S. House ended in 1972 with his loss in the Fourth District Democratic primary.
 However, Aspinall remained active in politics.
 He voiced his opinions on the need for the United States to become self-reliant for its energy needs, pushing oil shale development until his death in 1983.

 Colorado history remembers Aspinall as one of the state's most influential politicians.
 Known as "The Chairman," he led the Interior and Insular Affairs Committee during a period that defined future water and land policy in the United States.
 Colorado governor Richard Lamm, a Democrat who had several ideological differences with Aspinall, remarked that "[N]o one in our history has done more to win Colorado a place at the table in Washington."

 He had a son, Owen Aspinall, who went on to become Governor of American Samoa.